 House and Afro House are close neighbours on the compatibility map — this is a natural transition that audiences instinctively accept.
 The tempo range overlaps comfortably at 120–124 BPM, so direct beatmatching is straightforward.
 Energy shifts down gently, from medium to high to medium.
-The biggest texture shifts are in brightness (lower in Afro House) and groove (lower) — these define the character of this transition.
+The biggest texture shifts are in brightness (lower in Afro House) and warmth (higher) — these define the character of this transition.

 House BPM